adam-sse/geneseer/README.md

 `jar-with-dependencies` of geneseer, then you only need to provide that single jar file.
 The main class is `net.ssehub.program_repair.geneseer.Geneseer`.

-The following command line arguments must be specified in this order:
+The following command line arguments must be specified, each with a following value:

-1. The path to the root directory of the project to repair.
+* `--project-directory`: The path to the root directory of the project to repair.
 Execution of the test suite will be done with this as the working directory.
-2. The path to the directory that contains the source code files to repair.
-May be relative to the root directory of the project to repair.
+* `--source-directory`: The path to the directory that contains the source code files to repair.
+May be relative to the project directory.
-3. The classpath to use when compiling the source code files.
-This should include all the compile-time dependencies;
-usually this is a list of jars.
-Entries may be relative to the root directory of the project to repair.
-4. The classpath to execute the test suite of the project to repair.
+* `--test-classpath`: The classpath to execute the test suite of the project to repair.
 This should include the test classes themselves, the required runtime dependencies (both for the program and for the test suite), but *not* the compiled classes of the program under test.
 Note that Junit must not be specified, as the test driver of geneseer already includes that.
-Entries may be relative to the root directory of the project to repair.
+Entries may be relative to the project directory

-After these four, all further command line arguments are fully qualified class names of the test classes in the test suite.
+* `--test-classes`: The fully qualified class names of the test classes in the test suite, joined with `:`.

-The classpaths (command line arguments 3 and 4) can be specified with the platform-specific file separator character (`;` on Windows, `:` on Unix-likes).
-If `;` is not used, then `:` may also be used on Windows.
+The following optional command line arguments can be specified (also with a following value):

+* `--compile-classpath`: The classpath to use when compiling the source code files.
+This should include all the compile-time dependencies; usually this is a list of jars.
+Entries may be relative to the project directory.
-To specify the encoding of the source files of the project to repair, pass the JVM argument `file.encoding`.
-Note that this is *not* a command line argument for this program, it needs to be specified before the main class or `-jar` parameter with `-D`.
-For example `-Dfile.encoding=ISO-8859-1`.
+* `--encoding`: The encoding of the source files of the project to repair.
+For example `ISO-8859-1`.
 If this is not specified, the default encoding of the operating system is used.

+The classpaths (`--test-classpath` and `--compile-classpath`) can be specified with the platform-specific file separator character (`;` on Windows, `:` on Unix-likes).
+If `;` does not occur, then `:` may also be used on Windows.

 To get prettier and filtered log output, add the following JVM arguments:

 * `-Djava.util.logging.config.class=net.ssehub.program_repair.geneseer.logging.LoggingConfiguration`
 * `-Djava.util.logging.config.file=logging.properties`

+Note that these are *not* a command line arguments for this program, they need to be specified before the main class or `-jar` parameter.

 `logging.properties` should point to the file included in this repository; if it is not available in the working directory where you launch this program, copy it there or specify the full path to it in the JVM argument.

 As an example, a full execution of geneseer may look like this:
 ```
-java -Djava.util.logging.config.class=net.ssehub.program_repair.geneseer.logging.LoggingConfiguration -Djava.util.logging.config.file=logging.properties -Dfile.encoding=ISO-8859-1 -cp geneseer-jar-with-dependencies.jar net.ssehub.program_repair.geneseer.Geneseer /path/to/project-to-fix src/main/java lib/some-lib.jar:lib/other-lib.jar target/test-classes/:lib/some-lib.jar:lib/other-lib.jar:lib/test-lib.jar com.example.TestClass1 com.example.TestClass2
+java -Djava.util.logging.config.class=net.ssehub.program_repair.geneseer.logging.LoggingConfiguration -Djava.util.logging.config.file=logging.properties -cp geneseer-jar-with-dependencies.jar net.ssehub.program_repair.geneseer.Geneseer --project-directory /path/to/project-to-fix --source-directory src/main/java --encoding ISO-8859-1 --compile-classpath lib/some-lib.jar:lib/other-lib.jar --test-classpath target/test-classes/:lib/some-lib.jar:lib/other-lib.jar:lib/test-lib.jar --test-classes com.example.TestClass1:com.example.TestClass2
 ```

 ### Environment